- English e-mail support

 - Visa Electron

 - Czech Republic

 Avast SecureLine VPN Security

 With Avast SecureLine VPN, you can conceal your online footprint from your Internet Service Provider, various advertisers, government organizations, and any other third party that might want to take a glance at your online surfing.
+This includes hackers.

 Avast uses OpenVPN as one of its main protocols, alongside IPSec.
 Users can choose which protocol they prefer to use, but both are considered to be strong when it comes to offering the best security.
 We'd like to see WireGuard rolled out by Avast, for extra protocol options.

 A zero-logs policy is an important aspect of any VPN provider, and one of the first things we look for while researching for a review.
 Fortunately, Avast has a no-logging policy, and doesn't store or misuse customer information or browsing data.

 The truth of the matter is that as long as VPNs record or track logs of their customers’ activity and information, they can share that information with someone at some point.
 Whether it's selling it to advertisers or sharing it with other third parties, your info might get out there.